 Did you know that saffron is a spice found from the crocus flower?
 Specifically, those threads are the three red stigmas inside the flower.
 It is native to Southwest Asia, but was first cultivated in Greece.
 Cherished in Iran and the middle-east, saffron is also widely used in Spain, Italy and the rest of Europe.
 Just like diamonds, saffron’s quality is graded and there’s even a number scale.
-For the best quality of saffron, choose saffron threads that are dark red.
+For the best quality of saffron, choose saffron threads (not powder) that are dark red.
 Persian saffron have the most intense color and aroma, especially when compared to the more mild Spanish saffron.

 Why is saffron so expensive, more expensive than oil or gold?